Unseasonably Warm

 In February of that year, I returned to the Lecht and Glenshee, and latterly the Cairngorm Mountain, to survey the snow conditions once more.
 Little had changed.

 In the short to medium term, all the data points to Scottish winters becoming warmer and wetter.
-Harsh winters of sub-zero temperatures and roads being blocked by deep snow will become the exception, not the norm, in our lifetime.
+Harsh winters of sub-zero temperatures and roads being blocked by deep snow will probably become the exception, not the norm, in our lifetime.
 Little wonder many of Scotland’s ski centres are already pitching themselves as ‘activity resorts’ with a new focus on all-year-round hiking and mountain biking.

 This has important implications: for seasonal tourism in Scotland and the economic impact on neighbouring towns like Aviemore, Braemar and Tomintoul; for those who have based their livelihoods on skiing in Scotland having a degree of longevity; and, most crucially, for the long-established, delicate ecosystems within the landscape itself.